Security Engineering for ISO 21434

 \section{Conclusions}

-This white-paper describes the ISO 21434 standard for automotive security focusing on the activities and artefacts that shall be produced by engineers.
-Moreover, we go beyond the ISO 21434 describing our incremental security engineering approach.
-We illustrate by example how our approach can support engineers in constructing arguments for item security claims.
-Finally, we point to several research directions that we are currently pursuing in order to realize the proposed incremental approach in an operational setting.
+This paper describes the ISO 21434 standard for automotive security focusing on the activities and artefacts that shall be produced by engineers.
+The paper goes beyond the ISO 21434 by describing an incremental security engineering approach.
+It illustrates by example how this approach can support engineers in constructing arguments for item security claims.
+Finally, it points to multiple research directions to realize the proposed incremental approach in an operational setting.

-We strongly believe that the ISO 21434 is a step forward towards increasing the vehicle security as it addresses some of the key challenges upcoming with the increase adoption of ICT in vehicles.
+The ISO 21434 is a step forward towards increasing vehicle security as it addresses some of the key challenges upcoming with the increase adoption of ICT in vehicles.
 However, without adequate automated methods, it may fall short given the tight deadlines in placing vehicles in the market.
 This pressure may cause engineers to cut corners by overlooking (implicit) assumptions or not taking into account the trade-offs between safety and security thus leading to insecure vehicles.